-- Be able to generate enthusiasm and motivate people.
+- Be passionate and able to generate enthusiasm from others.

 - The satisfaction in knowing you are supporting people with sight loss to live actively, independently, and well.

-- An opportunity to interact with others, including people within Guide Dogs and members of the public.
+- The opportunity to be part of the local Guide Dogs Community, meeting like-minded people in your area and members of the public.

 - A sense of pride in hosting and organising events to help support Guide Dogs.